miklevin/MikeLev.in/_posts/2024-10-24-api-ai-human-nuance.md

 {:start="4"}
 4. **Deepening Certain Sections:**
-   - Topics like **"Shoshin and Questioning First Principles"** and **"Frontier LLM AI Models Take Step Forward with 'o1-preview'"** are intriguing but could benefit from deeper exploration.
+   - Topics like **"Shoshin and Questioning First Principles*"* and *"*Frontier LLM AI Models Take Step Forward with 'o1-preview'"** are intriguing but could benefit from deeper exploration.
 Providing more context or examples can enrich these sections and offer greater value to the reader.

 {:start="5"}
 5. **Smooth Transitions:**